josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 ### Path

 The [`path`](http://www.w3.org/TR/SVG/paths.html) shape is the next one we will be using.
 In fact, `path` is probably the most versatile SVG shape - you can literally draw anything you want.
-The `path` shape utilizes a pretty weird syntax that allows you to draw everything from straight lines to bezier curves.
-Learning the syntax takes some elbow grease, but once you get it down, it's very powerful.
+The `path` shape utilizes a pretty weird syntax, but it allows you to draw everything from straight lines to bezier curves.
+Learning the syntax takes some elbow grease, but once you get it down it's very powerful.

-The important attribute on a `path` is `d`.  `d` is short for **drawing**, and will contain all of the commands to draw the path.
+The important attribute on a `path` is `d`, which is short for **`d`rawing**, and will contain all of the commands to draw the path.
 We're only going to be needing arcs for this logo, but there are [a lot more](http://tutorials.jenkov.com/svg/path-element.html) options you can use.
-The `d` attribute is a string, that is sort of formatted as a space-separated list of commands.
-The `M` command is using to **move** the pen without creating a stroke.  `M` accepts x and y coordinates, and will usually looking something like `M70,330` - that would move the pen to x=70, y=330.
+The `d` attribute is a string that is sort of formatted as a space-separated list of commands.
+The `M` command is used to **`m`ove** the pen without creating a stroke.  `M` accepts x and y coordinates, and will usually looking something like `M70,330` - that would move the pen to x=70, y=330.

 <div id="rxry-target"></div>

 Once you've moved the cursor to where you want it, you actually need to draw the arc.
 You do this with the `A` command. `A` takes 7 parameters - radius x(rx), radius y(ry), x-axis-rotation, large-arc-flag, sweep-flag, x, and y.
-The first two are fairly easy; `rx` will define how wide your arc is, and `ry` will define how tall the arc is.
+The first two are fairly easy; `rx` will define how wide your arc is, and `ry` will define how tall the arc is

 Once you've got rx and ry figured out, you need to think about the x-axis rotation of your arc.
 I find it's easiest to visualize the rotation if you think about your arc as a full oblong circle.
 The x-axis rotation simply rotates that circle around the x-axis.

 <div id="xaxis-target"></div>

 The next two parameters are a bit more confusing.
 For any set of rx,ry parameters, four different arcs can be drawn.
 These three parameters will define that.
-The first option called the `large-arc-flag`.
+The first option is called the `large-arc-flag`.
 This flag decides if the arc will greater or less than 180 degrees.
-Setting the large-arc-flag to 0 will make the arc less than 180 degrees, and setting it to 1 will use greater than 180 degrees.
+Setting the large-arc-flag to 0 will make the arc less than 180 degrees, and setting it to 1 will make it greater than 180 degrees.
 This flag mostly just sets if your arc will be wide or thin.

 <div id="largearc-target"></div>